inekeberlyn.com

 About the Artist...

-For the last 15 years Ineke has been working not only in UK where she lives, but also in her native country of the Netherlands, around Europe and she recently returned from a successful teaching trip to South Africa.
+For the last 15 years Ineke was working not only in the UK where she lives, but also in her native country of the Netherlands and around Europe.

 Her first book ‘Landscape in Contemporary Quilts’ published in 2005, established Ineke as an accomplished artist with a passion for interpreting the landscape in a colourful, but often simple geometric style.
-In between working on exhibition pieces she enjoys trying out different materials and techniques, these experiments have resulted in the publication of her second book ‘The Quilted Object’.
-Recently she also published a catalogue of two years of monthly journal quilts called ‘Sketchbooks and Journal Quilts' and now also available is the DVD ‘Inspired Lutradur’.
-The latest book ‘Journal Quilts, Print & Dye’ is also now available from this website.
+In between working on exhibition pieces she enjoyed trying out different materials and techniques, these experiments resulted in the publication of her second book ‘The Quilted Object’.
+Recently she also published a catalogue of two years of monthly journal quilts called ‘Sketchbooks and Journal Quilts' followed by ’‘Journal Quilts, Dye and Print’ and 'Collections' all available from this website.

 Her portfolio of work includes experimenting with Lutradur, an industrial material that lends itself perfectly for being coloured with acrylic paints, stitched, burned and manipulated in all kinds of way as well as fabric print techniques using thermofax screens, fabric paints and de-colouring pastes.